 - Making Satisfactory Academic Progress (SAP) at CCC.

 - Have a complete and verified Financial Aid file typically comprised of the following:

 |Tax Transcript from the IRS||Tax Transcript from the IRS|

-Consortium Agreements: When you attend more than one college concurrently, you may not collect pell grant funds from both.
+- Students may not receive Pell Grant funds from multiple schools at the same time.
 A Consortium Agreement may be processed by the parent school so the student may receive funding to cover some or all of the costs at both institutions.
 For more information you may contact the Office of Student Financial Aid.
 Consortium Agreements must be completed prior to disbursement of funds.